 After giving the poor thing a thorough cleaning with TSP.
 I measured the inside and cut four shelves from MDF I had on hand.
 I then painted the entire bookshelf and the cut shelving in DIY Chalk & Clay Paint in Black Velvet.

-I removed the back of the bookshelf, it was stapled in and came off fairly easily.
-I measured and cut a piece of fabric I had found at Ikea sometime ago.
+I removed the back of the bookshelf; it was stapled in and came off fairly easily.
+I measured and cut a piece of fabric I had found at Ikea some time ago.
 I used a spray adhesive to adhere it to the back piece.
 Once the Endurance was dry, I laid the bookshelf front down.
 I put the back piece back on and used finishing nails to secure it to the back.

 What ‘tude she has now!
 Amazing what a coat of paint and some elegant fabric can do for a girl……

 When I begin a Dumpster DIY, I usually have a pretty good vision of how it will look when I am finished.
-This time, the finished product looked so much better than I ever imagined.
+This time, the finished product looked so much better than I had ever imagined.

-It will be hard to part with my new makeover, but she will be for sale at Paris Flea Market in Livermore, California this weekend for our February sale.
-She is of solid construction, the back fabric is Scotch Guarded and she would be perfect in any decor.
+It will be hard to part with my new makeover, but she will be for sale at Paris Flea Market in Livermore, California, this weekend for our February sale.
+She is of solid construction, the back fabric is Scotch Guarded, and she would be perfect in any decor.